InnovAIte-Deakin/aaie-Data-Hub/README.md

-# AAIE Unified Dataset for AI-Influenced Essay Writing
+# AAIE Unified Dataset for AI-Influenced Assignment Submissions

 This repository is part of the **Artificial Assessment Intelligence for Educators (AAIE)** capstone project at Deakin University.
-The goal is to build a high-quality unified dataset that simulates how students use Large Language Models (LLMs) like ChatGPT to complete academic essay tasks.
+The goal is to build a high-quality unified dataset that simulates how students use Large Language Models (LLMs) like ChatGPT to complete academic assignments.

 ---

-## Project Overview
+## Dataset Overview

 Each dataset entry includes:
 - An assignment prompt and detailed rubric